 Apply the Soarin’ sensation to historical locations for a tour of American history from a bird’s eye view.
 Fly over an eighteenth-century sailing ship; zoom through Philadelphia, Washington DC, and other patriotic and historical locations.

 Any of these 9 suggestions could serve as a fresh update for the Hall of Presidents in Walt Disney World’s Magic Kingdom.
 The change could breathe new life into the park and Liberty Square and offer the opportunity to have an attraction that does not need to change with each election cycle.

-Which these concepts would you like to see surface in place of the Hall of Presidents?
-Perhaps you have patriotic possibility as well?
+Which concepts would you like to see surface in place of the Hall of Presidents?
+Perhaps you have the patriotic possibility as well?
 Please share your declaration in the comments below.